02 Feb Off

 Why and When Should it Be used?

-The simple answer to WHY is burley will attract fish to area you are fishing, more fish in the area, equals more bites and a better overall catch.
-As for WHEN, we recommend you use burley whenever the conditions allow it to work.
-Ideally you need to have your baits set in the burley trail.
+The simple answer to WHY is it will attract fish to area you are fishing, more fish in the area, equals more bites and a better overall catch.
+As for WHEN, we recommend you use it whenever the conditions allow it to work.
+Ideally you need to have your baits set in the middle of the trail.
 If the current is too strong, your burley will be swept away too quickly and your efforts will be wasted.